Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-email-validation.md

 }
 ```

 BAM!
-Please don't be scared; it's a plain old `regular expression` we are using.
+Please don't be scared; it's a plain old `regular expression`.
 This will validate a valid email format.

 It will return true or false, depending on the email.